webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

   ...
 ```

-Let's also let you choose the canvas configuration for `alphaMode`
+Let's also let you choose the canvas configuration for `alphaMode`.

 ```js
   const settings = {